humantorch/how-to-scott/README.md

-# A probably more up-to-date (and prettier) version of this document is located at https://prayingmadness.com/post/readme/
+# A probably more up-to-date (and prettier) version of this document is located [here](https://prayingmadness.com/post/readme/)

 ## How To Scott